DJLink/ptgamedev/README.md

 # PT Game Dev Community & Resources

 > Welcome, this is a quick list of meets, conferences and links to communities of game development in Portugal, feel free to contribute.
-> This list is a WIP, anything missing (most likely a lot) please help by adding what it with a pull request.
+> This list is a WIP, anything missing (most likely a lot) please help by adding what it.

 # IRL Meets!